Firgrep/adopt-a-pet-react-router-v6/README.md

 # React Router Assignment Project

 Educational project assignment to learn React and React Router v6.
+Most of the code here was pre-written and the assignment task was to create routes, links and a functioning search.

 # Getting Started with Create React App